A joint publication of the Federal Trade Commission and the U.S. Department of Education

 - Don’t give out personal information on the phone, through the mail, or over the Internet unless you know with whom you are dealing.
 Private student lenders typically ask for your student account number — often your Social Security number (SSN) or Personal Identification Number (PIN) — saying they need it to help determine your eligibility.
 However, because scam artists who purport to be private student lenders can misuse this information, it is critical to provide it or other personal information only if you have confidence in the private student lender with whom you are dealing.

-- Check out the track record of particular private student lenders with your state Attorney General, your local consumer protection agency, and the Better Business Bureau.
+- Check out the track record of particular private student lenders with your state Attorney General and your local consumer protection agency.

 Special Considerations for Consolidation of Federal Loans